erigones/esdc-docs/user-guide/install/before.rst

     .. warning:: Hardware virtualization (KVM) support must enabled at least on the head node.

 - Enable ACPI SRAT.
-If ACPI SRAT is not available in your BIOS configuration disable NUMA/Node interleaving.
+If ACPI SRAT is not available in your BIOS configuration, disable NUMA/Node interleaving.
 Otherwise the following message may appear during boot time:

     .. code-block:: text